 - Helped secure a $22.3 million grant for the Quonset Development Corporation to develop alternative energy sources and alleviate highway congestion.
-This project will support an estimated 500 to 800 jobs.
+This project was estimated to support 500 to 800 jobs.

-- Helped secure $10.5 million in federal funding to create more than 550 Rhode Island jobs and transform the Port of Providence into a modern marine cargo center that will diversify shipping options in the region.
+- Helped secure $10.5 million in federal funding to create Rhode Island jobs and transform the Port of Providence into a modern marine cargo center that will diversify shipping options in the region.

 - Helped pass the American Recovery and Reinvestment Act in 2009, legislation that saved or created 12,000 jobs in Rhode Island through projects such as health information technology upgrades at the Rhode Island Quality Institute; grants to Narragansett Bay shipyards; and education and job training in green construction, hospitality, finance and other high-growth industries.

-- Successfully pushed for extension of small businesses research and development grants.
-Since 1983, Rhode Island businesses have received 277 such awards totaling more than $98 million.
+- Successfully pushed for extension of small business research and development grants.
+Since 1983, Rhode Island businesses have received over 545 such awards totaling more than $150 million.